The Story of the Pebble

 Archaeology - Jasper is referred as semi-precious stone and widely used as a gemstone.
 The stone was revered by ancient civilizations who believed that it provided spiritual and physical protection.
-In Ireland, during an archaeological excavations, beads and pendants were discovered.
-Red jasper pendant was found at the site of the Eagle`s Nest (Lambay Island).
+In Ireland, during archaeological excavations, beads and pendants were discovered.
+A red jasper pendant was found at the site of the Eagle`s Nest (Lambay Island).
 As a keen archer, I am really fascinated by the fact that red jasper was used in the production of archer`s wrist-bracers.

 (left) Red jasper pendant from Eagle`s Nest (Lambay Island), (right) Red jasper bracers

 A 110 archer’s wrist-bracers have been discovered so far in Ireland.
 Those bracers and other ornaments were deposited during funerary rites to portray an idealised form of social identity for the deceased and to act as gifts to the ancestors.
 Irish bracers are predominantly two-holed, and their form is highly characteristic to the Western Beaker tradition.
 However, Irish bracers are predominantly red in colour, where those found in Britain are mainly blue/grey and green/grey.
 The Irish wrist-guards seem to indicate influences from Central Europe where four-holed red examples are common.

 (left) Orbicular jasper from Fenit, (right) Rock Art in South Kerry – photo reproduced with kind permission of archaeologist - Aoibheann Lambe Rock Art Kerry (link)